PRS-343 in HER2-Positive Solid Tumors

 - .
 Receipt of treatment with immunotherapy, biological therapies, targeted small molecules, hormonal therapies within 3 weeks of scheduled C1D1 dosing.

 - .
-Receipt of trastuzumab or ado-trastuzumab emtansine within 4 weeks of scheduled C1D1 dosing.
+Receipt of trastuzumab or ado-trastuzumab emtansine or any other experimental drug that engages the same epitope as trastuzumab within 4 weeks of scheduled C1D1 dosing.

 - .
 Concurrent enrollment in another therapeutic clinical trial.

 - .
 Major surgery within 3 weeks of scheduled C1D1 dosing.

 - University of Arizona Cancer Center